 To do this, the person doing the verification must sight original documents and compare the applicant’s photograph on their identification documents with a face-to-face comparison of the applicant.

 In most cases, this will be done in-person.
-In some instances, this can be done via remote sighting (eg via webcam, skype, video conference).
+In some instances, this can be done via remote sighting (for example, via video conference).
 The person doing the verification must also check that all documents are in the same name, which must be identical to the name on the application.

-If any identity documents are in a previous name, such as a maiden name, then official documentation must be provided by the applicant as evidence of the change in name, e.g. a certified copy or original Marriage Certificate issued by the relevant Registry of Births, Deaths and Marriages must be sighted.
-Please note, Marriage Certificates issued by a Celebrant or Church cannot be accepted.
+If any identity documents are in a previous name (for example, a maiden name) then official documentation must be provided by the applicant and sighted as evidence of the change in name, such as a certified copy or original marriage certificate issued by the relevant Registry of Births, Deaths and Marriages.
+Please note, marriage certificates issued by a celebrant or church cannot be accepted.

 An Authorised person listed in Schedule 2 of the Statutory Declarations Regulations 2018 (Cth) must verify the applicant’s identity by comparing the applicant’s photographic identity documents with a face-to-face comparison of the applicant, in-person.

-The document showing the name change (eg a Marriage Certificate) does not count towards the 4 items of identification that must be provided.
+The document showing the name change (such as a marriage certificate) does not count towards the 4 items of identification that must be provided.

-In person – submitting applications in-person at the Screening Unit is not available from February 2022 until further notice.
+In person – submitting applications in-person at the Screening Unit is available Monday to Friday, 8:30 am to 4:00 pm.

 By post or email – applicants can post or email their application to the Screening Unit, but must have the Photograph and Identity Verification section correctly completed and signed prior to sending.